 They are not just for tax reasons.
 They are not just to keep the accountant happy.
 There is a time-critical reason too.

-A remittance advice will confirm the values that have been paid.
-It is a mistake to assume that the invoice will be paid completely.
+A remittance advice will confirm the values that have been paid in respect of invoices sent by the medical practitioner.
+It is a mistake to assume that the invoice will always be paid completely.
 It may not be.

 For example and taking one remittance received by an MHM client.

 Of the ten invoices paid on the remittance, four of them detailed deductions made.
 Deductions were made against the value of the invoice originally submitted.
 40% in other words.